Official language: Netherlands

 Dutch is the official language of the Netherlands (a constituent country within the Kingdom of the Netherlands).
 In the province of Friesland, Frisian is the official second language.
 While Dutch is therefore the official language of the Caribbean Netherlands (the islands Bonaire, Saba and Sint Eustatius), it is not any of the three islands' main spoken language: Papiamento is the most often spoken language on Bonaire, while English is on both Saba and Sint Eustatius.
 These languages can be used in official documents (but do not have the same status as Frisian).
 Low Saxon and Limburgish, languages acknowledged by the European Charter, are spoken in specific regions of the Netherlands.

 New Zealand

 New Zealand has three official languages.
 English is the de facto official language, accepted as such in all situations.
 The Māori language and New Zealand Sign Language both have restricted de jure official status under the Māori Language Act 2016 and New Zealand Sign Language Act 2006.

 In 2018, New Zealand First MP Clayton Mitchell introduced a bill to parliament to statutorily recognise English as an official language.
 As of May 2020, the bill had not progressed.
-During the 2023 New Zealand general election, New Zealand First leader Winston Peters promised to make English an official language of New Zealand.
+During the 2023 New Zealand general election, New Zealand First leader Winston Peters campaigned to make English an official language, and in 2026 a relevant bill received its first reading.
+This bill became law on 30 July 2026.